 2. What are the steps I should follow when planning my outdoor dig?

-d.
-Finally, dig around the marks with care.
-This simple process is going to prevent the numerous amounts of damage that happens every year.
+4. Finally, dig around the marks with care.
+This simple process is going to prevent the large amounts of damage that happen every year.
 It is essential to respect the existing underground utility lines because they are essential for telecommunication, electricity distribution, natural gas, cable television, fiber optics, traffic lights, street lights, storm drains, water mains, and wastewater pipes.
 Damage to this infrastructure can be dangerous.

 3. What if I want to plant a small garden bed in my backyard?
 Do I still have to call 811?